AnoopSingh07/CoronaTrackerMap/README.md

-# Corona Case Tracker Map
+# Global Pandemic Monitoring Dashboard

 ## Overview

-**Corona Case Tracker Map** is a web application that visualizes real-time severity of coronavirus cases across the world using Mapbox and the Fetch API.
+**Corona Case Tracker Map/Global Pandemic Monitoring Dashboard** is a web application that visualizes real-time severity of coronavirus cases across the world using Mapbox and the Fetch API.
 This project was developed to provide a clear and interactive representation of COVID-19 data globally, helping users to easily understand the distribution and severity of cases.

 ## Features